 Sorry man in front of me for taking pictures of you.

-I got to see Billy and Brooke at the 10k mark and that gave me a huge burst of energy plus he gave me my candy and that helped big time too.
+I got to see Brooke at the 10k mark and that gave me a huge burst of energy plus he gave me my candy and that helped big time too.
 My Brooks PureFlows are my new favorite racing shoes in the history of my life.